§ Best of · Updated July 2026

 Tightest GitHub integration; Copilot Chat now ships agent workflows too.
 The default if you live in VS Code or JetBrains.

-Free AI completions and chat plugins for 70+ IDEs — the extension layer behind Windsurf.
+Free AI completions and chat plugins for 40+ IDEs — the extension layer of Devin Desktop (formerly Windsurf).

 The best free-tier completion option across VS Code and JetBrains — strong daily driver if you do not need full agent mode.